0Ankit0-0/proxy/backend/docs/API_ENDPOINTS.md

 # API Endpoints Documentation

 ## Overview
-This document describes all available API endpoints for the Log Analysis System.
+This document describes all available API endpoints for the Project Quorum Log Analysis System.

 ## Base URL
-All endpoints are prefixed with `/api/v1`
+The backend runs on `http://localhost:8000` by default.
+All endpoints are relative to this base URL.

 ## Authentication
 Currently, no authentication is implemented.
 All endpoints are publicly accessible.

-## Rate Limiting
-No rate limiting is currently implemented.

 ## Error Response Format
 All endpoints return standardized error responses: